 The photo on the front is of David Lloyd George, Prime Minister of Great Britain from 1916 to 1922.
 His Liberal-Conservative government fell part in late 1922, and the Liberal Party remained out of power for nearly a century.
 Now and again, the party exerted some influence from the Opposition benches, or as in Churchill’s wartime government, some of their number occupied ministerial posts.
 But 1922 was the last time until 2010 that the Liberals participated in government.
 They were out of power, but their ideas ruled the country for the coming century.
 What follows is an analysis of the reasoning which led many leaders in UK political life to consider seriously that Europe and the UK needed a different political regime to the one that had led to the wars of the first part of the century.
 The regime, the dominant line of thought became, should be supranational, federal, and European in scope.
 The British supranationalists provided the main body of ideas, which resulted over seven decades later in the 2004 EU Constitutional Treaty.
 It entailed reducing the British parliament to the status of town council, and Whitehall to a subordinate to the European Commission.

-There were many strands to Great Britain’s fin de siècle sense of relative decadence.
-The most immediate was the Boer war of 1899 to 1902, and the defeats inflicted on the British forces in the field in the opening months of the war.
+The most immediate cause for fin de siècle gloom was the Boer war of 1899 to 1902, and the defeats inflicted on the British forces in the field in the opening months of the war.
 Generalship was lacking; the logistical challenge of operating on the open savannah of the southern African uplands underestimated, and British manpower was found to be deficient.
 One third of recruits to the army were turned down, as unsuitable for service.
 Behind this stood the slums of Victorian Britain, prompting a spreading criticism of the doctrine of laissez-faire, which had prevailed for the past half century.
 Reformers, such as Sidney and Beatrice Webb—the founders in 1895 of the Fabian Society (so named because of its gradualist approach to radical change)—looked to the example of Bismarck’s Germany, and its state provision of health, education and insurance.
 Theologians looked to German biblical scholarship as their prime source of inspiration.
 Modernizers in Britain’s leading universities turned to German universities as the models to emulate.
 German philosophy grew to influence in Oxford.
 German, and American business organization attracted admiration and fear in equal measure.
 Shocked by the recurrent prospect of a pan-continental alliance taking shape against Great Britain in support of the Boers, Joseph Chamberlain launched a bid to forge a prior alliance with Emperor Wilhelm II, Queen Victoria’s grandson.
 Germany, the prime power on the continent, and Great Britain, the prime global naval power, would link hands with the American Republic in a pan-Teutonic alliance.
+The initiative proved stillborn.

-The fact that Great Britain went to war against Germany and Austria-Hungary is all the more surprising given that, for Germany, Great Britain was the ideal partner to avoid the German leadership’s fear of encirclement from a hostile Franco-Russian alliance.
+The fact that Great Britain eventually went to war against Germany and Austria-Hungary is all the more surprising given that, for Germany, Great Britain was the ideal partner to avoid the German leadership’s fear of encirclement from a hostile Franco-Russian alliance.
 Not the least was the long history of Anglo-German alliances.
 After all, German troops had marched with Marlborough in the War of the Spanish Succession (1701-1714); Prussia and Great Britain were bosom allies in the Seven Years War of 1756-1763, which swept France from most of northern America , from the Indian sub-continent, and confirmed Britain’s primacy in the Caribbean; at Waterloo in 1815, the Prussian general Blücher saved the day for Wellington’s army, to confirm the final defeat of Napoleonic France.
 Great Britain stood aside from the 1870 Franco-Prussian war, ending in the defeat of France yet again.
 At the Congress of Berlin in 1878, called to settle some of the outstanding problems in the Balkans flowing from the recent Russo-Turkish war, Chancellor Bismarck famously identified the British Prime Minister Disraeli as the pivotal personality of the Congress– “Der alte Jude.
-Das is der Mann”-he is quoted as saying.
-French and British interests clashed in Africa at the end of the century.
+Das is der Mann”- he is quoted as saying.
 Siemens was heavily invested in the British economy.
 Hamburg bankers were prominent in London financial markets.
 Kaiser Wilhelm was an honorary Admiral of the Fleet.
-There was widespread sympathy in Great Britain for Emperor Franz Josef over the assassination by Serb terrorists, with the support of the Serb government, of Archduke Franz Ferdinand, heir to the Hapsburg throne, and of his wife in Sarajevo, on June 26 1914.
+There was widespread sympathy in Great Britain for Emperor Franz Josef over the assassination of Archduke Franz Ferdinand, heir to the Hapsburg throne, and of his wife in Sarajevo, on June 26 1914, by Serb terrorists, with the support of the Serb government,

 In The Round Table Movement and the Fall of the “Second” British Empire (1909-1919), the historian Andrea Bosco argues that the two wars of 1914-18, and of 1939-45 should be seen as wars of succession to the British Empire.
 He ascribes a central role in the drama to Milner’s Round Tablers who realized, he maintains, that Great Britain’s days as a world power were drawing to a close, and came to advocate a world federation, at the summit of which stood the United States and the British Empire.
 According to Bosco, they identified Germany as the prime challenge to British hegemony, and consequently engineered the wars, the better to kill off German pretensions.
-Bosco’s contention that Great Britain willed the war in order to block the rise of a rival will find few takers; his contention that the roots of British supra-nationalist ideals may be traced to the Round Tablers has much greater credibility.
-As evidence for his argument, he cites-among much else- that the very first issue in November, 1910 of The Round Table, the movement’s journal, featured an article entitled ‘Anglo-German Rivalry’ by Philip Kerr.
+Bosco’s contention that Great Britain willed the two world wars in order to block the rise of a rival will find few takers; his contention that the roots of British supra-nationalist ideals may be traced to the Round Tablers has much greater credibility.

 As Max Hastings has written in his book, Catastrophe, “If Britain had stood aside while the Central Powers prevailed on the continent, its interests would have been directly threatened by a Germany whose appetite for dominance would assuredly have been enlarged by a victory”.
 “Until 1918, the fundamental options before the western allies were those of acquiescing in German hegemony on the continent, or of continuing to bear the ghastly cost of resisting this.
 It was, and remains, a huge delusion to suppose that a third path existed”.
 “Those who fought and died, he concluded, did not do so in vain”.